 I was expecting for the iPhone Photo Academy to teach students how to use Lightroom Mobile to organise and edit photos taken with an iPhone.
 However, this was not the case.

 Although there’s a useful lesson on editing in the course, I felt that Emil could have introduced the power of Lr when used in conjunction with the iPhone.

 (I assume he chose not to based on Adobe’s recent decision to make Lightroom a subscription-only product, placing it out of reach of most beginners.)

-Emil does offer a few other video courses which are focused more on the editing aspect of photography, including ‘Lightroom Editing’ and ‘iPhone Editing Academy’ – I haven’t had a chance to check these out yet, but hopefully they go into more depth about post production.
+Emil does offer a few other video courses that are focused more on the editing aspect of photography, including ‘Lightroom Editing’ and ‘iPhone Editing Academy’ – I haven’t had a chance to check these out yet, but hopefully they go into more depth about post-production.

 3. iPhone only!